webtoast/imager/README.md

 Chef
 ----

-Drag and drop image optimization for OS X.
+Electron app for image optimization on OS X.

+* Requires `libpng` to be installed, `brew install libpng`, to optimize jpg files